Thames Valley Police: Mounted Section

 The Thames Valley Mounted Branch based at Milton Keynes Police Station.
 The unit has nine police horses.

 The unit is responsible for preventing equine crime, assisting in searches of rural areas, and mainly maintaining public order at demonstrations and sporting events, including the four football grounds in Thames Valley, as well as conducting deployments in Hampshire.

 Public Order Department

 Based in Heyford Park, formerly RAF Upper Heyford, in Oxfordshire.
 The POD is responsible for providing tactical support during spontaneous or pre-planned events that may result in public disorder.
 This includes sporting events such as football matches and Royal Ascot, music festivals such as Reading Festival, and lawful demonstrations.

 Protection Group

 Thames Valley Police has the largest non-Metropolitan Police Service operated Protection Group.
-This highly specialist department are responsible for guarding multiple fixed locations and protecting any visiting parties that require special attention.
-The officers on this department are some of the most highly trained and skilled within the force.
-They also supply an Armed Support Vehicle to support the static sites and deal with intense spontaneous incidents.
-The officers in the unit are required to pass stringent testing, they are Authorised Firearms Officers and also trained in advanced driving, advanced first aid, method of entry amongst many other highly specialist skills.
+This specialist department are responsible for guarding multiple fixed locations and protecting any visiting parties that require special attention.
+They also supply an Armed Support Vehicle to support the static sites and deal with spontaneous incidents.
+The officers in the unit are required to pass stringent testing, they are Authorised Firearms Officers and also trained in advanced driving, advanced first aid, method of entry amongst many other specialist skills.